Skip to main content

 rmdir /S /Q "%1"

-The script requires a single parameter which defines the name of the folder to publish to.
+You can invoke this script with a single parameter that specifies the name of the folder to publish to:

 ./publish.bat ExamplePlugin_v1

-This requires MoBro to be installed and running on the PC.
+MoBro must be installed and running on your machine for this step.

 mobro install .\example_plugin_0.0.1.zip